 Like the media has mentioned, some people are actually seeing the bright side in this recession.
 They’re able to turn away from the illusion of happiness (spending money on consumer products) and find what truly makes them happy in their life: their family and friends.
 While money, to a certain extent, can bring you happiness, ultimately, 90% of happiness in life comes from who you decide to spend the rest of your life with and your friends.

 I once told an ex-girlfriend how much I was making, and she said “wow!”.
-I didn’t really pay attention to her reaction, but when we were having dinner with some friends, she mentioned how much I was making to everyone.
+I didn’t really pay attention to her reaction, but when we were having a private dinner with some friends, she shared how much I was making to everyone.
 Everyone.
 It was pretty embarrassing, as I knew what would eventually happen.
 My friends started hating me.
 If my mother’s taught me anything, it’s that people (for understandable reasons) hate the “rich” (even if you’re not that rich but just live a better than average life).
 Just look at Occupy Wall Street.
 “Rich” seems to be the dirty word; just to say that you’re rich will seem like you’re showing off (even if you’re not), which others will hate.
 And if you do try to live an ostentatious lifestyle and show off, then people will have all the more reason to dislike you.
 So if you live modestly, people won’t hate you (at least for financial reasons)!
 I have a friend who acts like she’s pretty poor (when in reality she’s actually insanely wealthy).
 I asked her “why do you do that?
 With your money, you could be doing a lot of things.”
 And she said “because if I live modestly, a lot of people will help me out of sympathy and respect”.